 - Group Membership Changes: A new consumer joins the group, or an existing consumer leaves (via explicit shutdown or crashing).

-- Heartbeat Failures: A consumer fails to send a heartbeat ping to the broker group coordinator within the
+- Heartbeat Failures: A consumer fails to send a heartbeat ping to the broker group

 session.timeout.mslimit (usually due to a crash or network disconnect). - Slow Processing loops: A consumer takes longer than